simarjotsidhu/PrintCostCalc/README.md

 How to build and run
 Apache Maven 3.x is needed to build and run the tests.

-To achieve this, launch the command line and run:
+Launch the command line and run:

 > mvn clean install
 After this, launch the application by typing: